marianavap/BookStore/README.md

 # BookStore
-Teste IT Sector
+Test IT Sector

 - XCode 10.2.1
 - Swif 5

-MVVM Architecture with Commom, Infrastructure and Provider layer more Unit Test and XCUITest
+MVVM Architecture with Commom, Infrastructure and Provider layers UnitTest and XCUITest

 Dependencies
   - pod 'Kingfisher', '~>5.1'